jonathankoop/markup_deliverables/01_research_compendium/Report-Bayesian-Project/README.md

     -   `02_analysis/03_hypothesis_testing.qmd`
 6. Render the report by knitting the `documents/report.qmd` file in RStudio.

+**Note**: In the case of issues rendering the report, leading to errors regarding the installed LaTeX packages, make sure the necessary packages are installed by running `sudo tlgmr install [packagename]` in your console.
+In case, this does not resolve the issue, consider switching to `format: html` in the YAML or opening a GitHub issue.

 ## Acknowledgements

 This project uses data from the [Statsbomb Open-Data Repository](https://github.com/statsbomb/open-data).